Article

 The California Desert Today

-Today, on the 25th anniversary of the Protection Act, the Mojave Desert parks have an unprecedented number of visitors, even in the searing summer heat.
+Today, the Mojave Desert parks have an unprecedented number of visitors, even in the searing summer heat.
 Many visitors who travel to Joshua Tree and Death Valley National Parks and Mojave National Preserve have never heard of the California Desert Protection Act.
 To some visitors, the desert is still a place to drive through on the way to somewhere else.
 Others, however, who have spent time hiking through Joshua trees, walking out on the salt flats, or spotting bighorn sheep on a distant peak, find life in a seemingly desolate place.

 Death Valley National Park